 3 – Indonesia

-For many scuba divers, Indonesia is the number one destination in the world.
-With world-class diving spots such as Raja Ampat and Wakatobi National Park, passionate divers and enthusiast underwater photographers flock from all over the world, even if prices in these places are not the cheapest.
+For many scuba divers, Indonesia is the world’s number one destination.
+With world-class diving spots such as Raja Ampat and Wakatobi National Park, passionate divers and enthusiastic underwater photographers flock from all over the world, even if prices in these places are not the cheapest.

-However, Indonesia being such a vast country from Sumatra to West Papua, there are many places which offer fantastic dive sites and affordable prices such as Bali and the Gili Islands.
-Even Komodo National Park, a UNESCO marine heritage site, can be explored for less than most liveaboards on day trips.
+However, Indonesia, spanning from Sumatra to West Papua, has many places that offer fantastic dive sites and affordable prices, such as Bali and the Gili Islands.
+Even Komodo National Park, a UNESCO World Heritage Site, can be explored for less than most liveaboards charge for day trips.

-While being one of the most popular tourist destinations with world-class dive sites, diving in Bali remains surprisingly affordable.
-It’s especially true in Tulamben area, known for the Liberty shipwreck, which is mostly about shore diving.
-In areas like Nusa Lembongan, where longer boat rides are necessary, the price of a dive is obviously higher but still extremely affordable.
-On top of this, there are so many fun things to do in Bali that you can only spend unforgettable holidays there.
+While Bali is one of the most popular tourist destinations with world-class dive sites, diving there remains surprisingly affordable.
+It’s especially true in the Tulamben & Amed area, known for the Liberty shipwreck, which is mostly about shore diving.
+In areas like Nusa Penida, where longer boat rides are necessary, the price of a dive is obviously higher but still extremely affordable.
+On top of this, there are so many fun things to do in Bali that you can only have unforgettable holidays there.

 - Price per dive from 300,000 IDR / 18 € / £ 15 / $ 21 (with rental gear included)